Search

 people may wonder

-Most experts say your baby should be at least 6 months old before you put them in a stroller without a car seat.
-By 6 months, babies usually have good head control and can sit up for longer.
+Most experts agree that your baby should be at least 6 months old before sitting in a more upright stroller seat without full recline or a car seat.
+By 6 months, babies typically have the necessary head control and core strength.
+However, readiness is about developmental milestones, not just age.

 • They can support some of their weight on their legs when held in a standing position.